Peptide therapy

 DEPeptidtherapie

-Peptide therapy uses short amino-acid chains, often injected, intended to modulate growth hormone (e.g., sermorelin, ipamorelin), tissue repair, or metabolism.
-A few peptides are approved for narrow indications, but most longevity uses are off-label or sourced as research chemicals.
-Human evidence for anti-aging endpoints is sparse, quality control of compounded products is variable, and regulatory bodies (e.g., FDA) have restricted several popular peptides.
+Peptide therapy uses short chains of amino acids, often injected, to try to modulate something in your body.
+Common targets are growth hormone (with peptides like sermorelin and ipamorelin), tissue repair, or metabolism.
+A few peptides are approved for narrow medical uses.
+But most longevity uses are off-label, or sourced as research chemicals.
+The human evidence for anti-aging endpoints is sparse.
+Quality control of compounded products is variable.
+And regulators (like the FDA) have restricted several popular peptides.

 Sources